18F/handbook/docs/03-policies/compensation.md

 Any overtime needs to be pre-approved by a manager or member of the management team.

 CivicActions complies with all applicable laws regarding payment of overtime work.
-Overtime is based on the laws of the state in which the employee lives and, as of this writing, our only non-exempt employees are New Yorkers.
-Information about other states will be added as needed.
+Overtime is based on the laws of the state in which the employee lives.

-New York: overtime is paid at the rate of 1-1/2 times the regular rate of pay for hours worked over 40 in a payroll week

-## <a name="pay-adjustment"></a>Pay Adjustments

-There are no schedules or guaranteed cost of living or salary adjustments.